metacall/core/docs/README.md

 ## 7. Platform Support

-The following platforms and architectures have been tested an work correctly with all plugins of **METACALL**.
+The following platforms and architectures have been tested an work correctly with all plugins of **MetaCall**.

 |     Operative System     |    Architecture     |    Compiler     |                                              Build Status                                              |
 | :----------------------: | :-----------------: | :-------------: | :----------------------------------------------------------------------------------------------------: |